-The bugs described above, which relate to how quantum circuit instructions can be conditioned, have been observed in Qiskit in the past~\cite{qiskitbug1,qiskitbug2}.
-In the absence of rigorous verification like this work, such bugs are hard to discover.
-In practice, this is usually done via extensive randomized testing of input/output circuits, which does not provide any guarantee.
-The results demonstrate that our contract for \texttt{merge\_1q\_gate} based on contextual refinement is effective for detecting quantum-related bugs.
+The bug described above, which relates to how quantum circuit instructions can be conditioned, have been observed in Qiskit in the past~\cite{qiskitbug1,terra_issue}.
+In the absence of rigorous verification like in this work, such bugs are hard to discover.
+In practice, this is usually done via extensive randomized testing of input and output circuits, which does not provide any guarantee of finding faulty code.
+The results here demonstrate that our {\it forward simulation} technique for \texttt{merge\_1q\_gate} is effective for detecting quantum-related bugs.